The website language is now set in:

 Technology and Realization

-As shown in the graph, my development has been (and is expected to be) most significant in the first year.
+As shown in the graph, my development is expected to be most significant in the first year.
 During that time, I gained a broad set of prototyping skills—working with materials in the workshop, electronics, and 3D rendering.
-This year, I applied some of these skills by building a ball pit, constructing a lamp framework, and making a 3D render.
+In Y2, I applied some of these skills by building a ball pit, constructing a lamp framework, and making a 3D render.

 Year 1: A box made out of multiple materials for CBL Project 1.